Veil

 Featured:

 A veil is an article of clothing, worn almost exclusively by women, that is intended to cover some part of the head or face.
-As a religious item, it is intended to show honor to an object or space.

 See also

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Veil" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Veil" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools